LeverEnd/LeverEnd/README.md

 # Hi there, I'm Márk Gajdán 👋

-I'm a passionate and driven student at the **Budapest University of Technology and Economics**, on a mission to build amazing things with code.
+I'm a passionate and driven student at the **Budapest University of Technology and Economics**.
 I thrive on challenges and am constantly exploring new technologies to broaden my skillset.

 ---